cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-ajax-search/README.txt

 2. YITH WooCommerce Ajax Search in operation displaying WooCommerce search results

 == Changelog ==
+= 1.10.1 - Released on 27 September 2021 =
+* Update: YITH plugin framework
+* Fix: debug info feature removed for all logged in users

+= 1.10.0 - Released on 7 September 2021 =
+* New: support for WooCommerce 5.7
+* Update: YITH plugin framework

+= 1.9.3 - Released on 9 August 2021 =
+* New: support for WooCommerce 5.6
+* Update: YITH plugin framework

+= 1.9.2 - Released on 24 June 2021 =
+* New: support for WordPress 5.8
+* New: support for WooCommerce 5.5
+* Update: YITH plugin framework

+= 1.9.1 - Released on 27 May 2021 =
+* New: support for WooCommerce 5.4
+* Update: YITH plugin framework

+= 1.9.0 - Released on 05 May 2021 =
+* New: support for WooCommerce 5.3
+* Update: YITH plugin framework

+= 1.8.9 - Released on 02 April 2021 =
+* New: support for WooCommerce 5.2
+* Update: YITH plugin framework

+= 1.8.8 - Released on 24 Feb 2021 =
+* New: support for WordPress 5.7
+* New: support for WooCommerce 5.1
+* Update: YITH plugin framework

 = 1.8.7 - Released on 3 Feb 2021 =
 * New: support for WooCommerce 5.0
 * Update: YITH plugin framework